Yes Scotland: Participation

-The campaign was an alliance of the governing Scottish National Party, the Scottish Socialist Party and the Scottish Green Party.
+The campaign was an alliance of the governing Scottish National Party, Solidarity, the Scottish Socialist Party and the Scottish Green Party.
 The Scottish Green Party co-convener Patrick Harvie helped launch the campaign but following this had expressed some reservations.
 Harvie told the Green's conference in October 2012 that he felt the campaign had become fully inclusive, and the party members voted for "full participation" in the campaign.
 The organisation also collaborated with Labour for Independence, an organisation for pro-independence supporters of the Scottish Labour Party.
 In 2013, Yes Scotland covered the £245 accommodation bill for LFI's first conference.

 Other groups supporting a Yes vote include Women for Independence and Business for Scotland.

 The campaign had endorsements by several high-profile figures residing outwith Scotland, including Hollywood actor Alan Cumming, James Bond star Sir Sean Connery, and actor Brian Cox.

 Advisory board

 Donations

 In April 2013, the campaign revealed that it had received over £1.6m in donations since its launch the preceding May.
 Roughly £1.3m of this came from five donors, including the two EuroMillions winners, Christine and Colin Weir.
 A contribution to the value of £342,797 was provided by the Scottish National Party to "fund the start-up and staffing costs including the official launch on May 25, 2012".